elcodedocle/marketo-connector-public/README.md

 ## Changelog

 _Main functionality changes/patches only.
-Functionality marked with an asterisk is only available in proprietary version of the plugin._
+Functionality marked with an asterisk is only available in the proprietary version of the plugin._

 1.0 Nested mSeg shortcodes, shortcode generator (&#42;)<br/>
 0.9 Subscriber syncing on log in, improved lead query caching (&#42;)<br/>